dotkernel/dot-cache/README.md

     ],

 ### Note

 > The above configuration will use an in-memory cache, because you use the `array` adapter.

 If you want to store the cache into files on your local disk you will need to use the `filesystem` adapter.

-## CONFIGURATION FOR Doctrine cache using filesystem
+## Configuration for Doctrine cache using filesystem

 **The `filesystem` adapter needs some extra configurations :**

 * directory (folder path)
 * namespace (directory name)